A Realtor has a fiduciary responsibility to help you avoid short-term thinking, which might cause long-term financial problems.

 These buyers clearly understood that they had fierce competition and that they’d have to make some concessions if they were going to secure a good property and stay within their budget.
-What they didn’t understand was that they should be very careful about what concessions were smart, and which ones might hurt them in the long run.
+They didn’t understand that they should be cautious about what concessions were smart and which ones might hurt them in the long run.

 I had full faith in the Realtor I was talking with.
 She is great at her job.
 She’s caring, smart, and always gets rave reviews from her clients.
 She understood the buyer’s frustration with finding a good home, and she was worried that the client wouldn’t heed her advice and end up with a property that she was confident would be hard to sell if, and when, the market shifts.